Jimmy Garoppolo Player Prop Bets for the NFL Playoffs | San Francisco vs. Dallas 1/16/2022

 Matchup vs. Dallas

-- The Cowboys have the NFL's 21st-ranked pass defense this season, surrendering 255.6 yards per game through the air.
+- The Cowboys are allowing 255.6 passing yards per game this year, the NFL's 21st-ranked pass defense.

-- The Cowboys have allowed 24 touchdowns through the air (1.4 per game).
-They are eighth in the league in that category.
+- The Cowboys have surrendered 24 touchdowns through the air (1.4 per game).
+They are eighth in the NFL in that category.

 Recent Performances

-- Against the Rams last week, Garoppolo went 23-for-32 (71.9 percent) for 316 yards and had one touchdown pass with two interceptions.
+- In last week's matchup with the Rams, Garoppolo completed 71.9 percent of his pass attempts for 316 yards, while tossing one touchdown with two interceptions.

-- Garoppolo has thrown for 638 yards (212.7 ypg) on 49-of-67 passing with two touchdowns and four interceptions over his last three games.
+- Over his last three games, Garoppolo has recorded 638 passing yards (212.7 per game) while connecting on 49 of 67 passes (73.1% completion percentage), with two touchdowns and four interceptions.

 Garoppolo's San Francisco Teammates